-If deemed necessary, the Title IX Office has the authority to place limits and restrictive measures on individuals.
+If deemed necessary, the Title IX Office has the authority to place limits and restrictive measures on individuals, including Respondents, during the pendency of proceedings under this Policy.

 For example, should an individual refuse to participate in the community safety assessment process, the refusing individual may be placed on social probation, not permitted to live on campus, placed on interim suspension, or subjected to such other limits and restrictive measures pending the outcome of the conduct process as the Title IX Office deems appropriate.